What is Clay?

 Clay particles are about 20 times smaller than silt.
 Clay is made up of tiny platelets; when you mix clay with water and manipulate it, these platelets slide over one another and make the clay plastic.
 Silts, on the other hand, are crumbly in texture.
 Many naturally occurring deposits include both silts and clay.

-Depending on the soil’s content in which the clay is found, and how much weathering it has endured, clay can appear in various colours from white to dull grey or brown to deep orange-red.
-Near where I live in Sussex, I’ve also dug clay that’s yellow, and once I found a seam of clay that was duck-egg blue.
+Near where I live in Sussex, the clay is mainly grey and orange.
+But I’ve also dug clay that’s yellow, and once I found a seam that was duck-egg blue.
 It’s iron that gives this range of colours and turns the clay terracotta colour when fired, due to oxidisation of the mineral.

 A geological map of your area will indicate where there are clay deposits, and the British Geological Survey is a good place to find this information.

-Sometimes clay is close to the surface (ask the gardener); in other places you need to dig down quite deep.
+Sometimes clay is close to the surface; in other places you need to dig down quite deep.
 If you’re out walking when the ground is wet and the path is slippery, chances are that you’re walking on clay.
-You can also look for clay in lakes, ponds, streams or even at the seaside in some parts of the country.
-You might find it at sites where road workers or builders have dug down.
-If there are any historical brick works in your area, that’s a good sign.
+You can also look for clay in lakes, ponds, streams, and in some parts of the country, at the seaside.

 Clay can be found wet or dry or in any stage in between, and remember that it comes in a range of colours.